shiroyama42/Chess2.0/README.md

 This project was generated with a template including simple application launchers and a main class extending `Game` that sets the first screen.

+## About the Game
+Chess2.0 is a modern take on the classic game of chess, providing an enhanced user experience with improved graphics and additional features.
+The game is built using Java and the libGDX framework, ensuring cross-platform compatibility and high performance.

 ## Platforms

 - `core`: Main module with the application logic shared by all platforms.